usf-cs601-f19/Invoicer/README.md

 ## Optional Features

-- Server-side validations for required body parameters sent in the request to the server
+- Server-side validations for required body parameters sent in the request to the server (done)
 - Bar-code generation for each invoice to easily access the invoices data later on
 - Sending invoice to the customer email via button click on the web site (Gmail API will be used)